PrestaShop/prestashop.github.io/news/_posts/core-weekly/2016-05-25-core-weekly-week-20.md

 ## Milestones

+Come and meet us in Paris on June 1st & 2nd!<br/>
+We're organizing [two events](http://build.prestashop.com/news/contributor-night-barcamp-prestashop-day/) along the PrestaShop Day:

+ * June 1st: a *contributor night* in our Paris office.
+Want to contribute or learn how to contribute?
+[Register here](https://docs.google.com/a/prestashop.com/forms/d/1O60GhRFICbnt3TxZ3Hrne-TcHIoeEDLATcVD7XXNeYg/viewform)!
+ * June 2nd: a *community barcamp* within the walls of the PSDay.
+Have something to share about PrestaShop or e-commerce?
+[Let us know here](https://docs.google.com/a/prestashop.com/forms/d/12hOjfnGaFuzdlD_BIpm3bU_2Qf6aBYbdUgYNN4SBEvI/viewform)!

+See you there!

 The work being done on version 1.7.0.0 is still going strong, working towards a proper first Beta!<br/>
 In the meantime, the 1.6 branch is being supported, as expected, and you should soon see 1.6.1.6 be released :)